hashicorp/vault-client-dotnet/docs/System.md

 <a name="revokeprefix"></a>
 # **RevokePrefix**

-> void RevokePrefix (RevokePrefixRequest revokePrefixRequest, string prefix, TimeSpan? wrapTTL = null)
+> void RevokePrefix (string prefix, RevokePrefixRequest revokePrefixRequest, TimeSpan? wrapTTL = null)

 Revokes all secrets (via a lease ID prefix) or tokens (via the tokens' path property) generated under a given prefix immediately.